liu-psy/2020_Subtypes_of_MDD/README.md

 **Packages**:xlsx, dplyr, mice, psych, reshape2, ggplot2, corrplot, effsize, sjstats, RColorBrewer, patchwork, hybridHclust, dynamicTreeCut, gplots, dendextend, clusteval, ggradar, qgraph, igraph, mgm, NetworkComparisonTest, bootnet

-**Note**: The *xlsx* package needs configuration the *java* operation environment.
+**Note**: The *xlsx* package needs to configure *java* operating environment.
 And the *readxl* package can repalce it.
 Or you can convert .xlsx to .csv or other formats.

 **OS**: Windows 10